I may earn from purchases through links in this post.

-This dish is perfectly balanced between hot and cold, sweet and salty, creamy and crunchy, bright and mellow.
+This baked sweet potato stuffed with marinated feta is perfectly balanced between hot and cold, sweet and salty, creamy and crunchy, bright and mellow.

 - 2 medium sweet potatoes

-- 1/2 medium bell pepper thinly sliced and chopped into 1 segments
+- 1/2 medium bell pepper, thinly sliced and chopped into 1-inch segments

-- 1/4 medium red onion thinly sliced and chopped into 1 segments
+- 1/4 medium red onion, thinly sliced and chopped into 1-inch segments

 - juice of 1/2 a lemon